 I’m Gabby (short for Gabrielle).
-I am 20-something years old.
+I am 20-something years old and I am a Jersey girl!
 Since I was 4 years old, I realized I love going from place to place.
 It all started from living in a different country when I was very young to family vacations to bonding with my amazing friends.
 As I grew older, I realized life was getting tougher by the year.
 Sometimes in life though, you need a break.
 Once a college student, I usually took some sort of trip during my holiday breaks in between college and commonly now on the weekends.
 I use my breaks by at least doing something fun and positive.
 One of them is traveling, whether that’s outside the state or locally, I love discovering places that really feed onto your soul.
 It’s almost rewarding as it enlightens your perspective in this world we live in and enlightens the connection you feel from yourself to the extraordinary places that this beautiful earth has to offer us.

 When I was a lot younger, I used to look at atlas books full of maps to learn my geography and be inspired by looking at the vintage pictures of scenery in these books.
 I would also spin around this huge globe my family used to have and I always had a curiosity what it’s like to go to that specific place.
 That curiosity in me always sparked inside me until this very day and I carry on that value of being mindful for adventures.